ppowicz/fbpokes/README.md

 Piece of code made for poking people automatically on facebook.

 ### Instalation
-Copy code from `index.js` and paste it to your browser's console, it will start poking immidiately.
+Copy code from `index.js` and paste it to your browser's console, it will start poking immediately.

 ### Functionality
-By using variables provided at the top of the script customize texts to fit with your language.
+By using variables provided at the top of the script customize strings to match with your Facebook language.
 ```js
 var  pokeButtonText = "Poke Back"
 var  todayText = "Today"